 The effects of this prolonged drought were evident in Europe in the summer of 2022.
 Dry riverbeds, stagnant waters that slowly disappeared and with them numerous impacts on nature and people.

 Not only did numerous aquatic species lose their habitat and dry soils cause many problems for agriculture, but the energy shortage in Europe also worsened as a result.
-Nuclear power plants in France lacked the to generate enough electricity and hydroelectric power plants could not fulfill their function without sufficient water.
+Nuclear power plants in France lacked the cooling water to generate enough electricity and hydroelectric power plants could not fulfill their function without sufficient water.

 Groundwater measurement from space